reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ```

 The code snippet sorts a list of strings using an instance method reference.
 The `StringNumberComparator` class defines a comparison logic for strings.
 The `comparator::compare` is a method reference that references the `compare` method of the `StringNumberComparator` instance.
 It passes method reference to `sorted()`, allowing the stream to sort the `numbers` list according to the specified comparison logic.
 The test checks if the sorted list match the expected order.

+**Comparison of two syntaxes**:
+Both syntaxes are useful in different scenarios.
+The class-based method reference is more flexible, allowing us to reference methods without tying them to a specific object.
+The object-based method reference, on the other hand, is helpful when we want to use a method tied to a specific object instance.
+Both approaches provide a more concise way to call instance methods without the need for traditional anonymous classes or explicit lambda expressions.

 ### Reference to an Instance Method of an Arbitrary Object of a Particular Type